xmartlabs/xmartlabs.github.io/_posts/2020-03-30-CI-WITH_FASTLANE_AND_BITRISE.md

   xctest(
     clean: false,
     code_coverage: true,
-    scheme: "chefsfeed",
+    scheme: "xmartlabs",
-    workspace: "chefsfeed.xcworkspace",
+    workspace: "xmartlabs.xcworkspace",
     destination: "name=iPhone 11,OS=13.3"
   )
 end
 ```

-> xctest is a build-in fastlane action available to everyone that uses Xcode command tools and run Xcode tests.
+> xctest is a built-in fastlane action available to everyone that uses Xcode command line tools and runs Xcode tests.

-So now we can run our ios project tests by running `fastlane tests`.
+So now we are able to run our iOS project tests by running `fastlane tests`.

-Now we want to automatically trigger this lane whenever any developer create a pull request in our git remote repository.
-To do so we are going to use Bitrise which allows us to do continues integrations and continue delivery as a service.
+Now our next goal is to automatically trigger this lane whenever any developer opens a pull request in our git remote repository.
+To accomplish so we are going to use Bitrise which allows us to do continuous integration and continuous delivery as a service.

-In short Bitrise allows the developer to create workflows, a sequence of tasks that run one per time until it fails or completes.
-Bitrise also provides triggers that execute a workflow whenever a git tag, pull request or push is performed in a remote git repository.
+In short, Bitrise allows the developer to define workflows, a sequence of tasks that run one at a time until one fails or all completes.
+Bitrise also provides triggers that execute a workflow whenever a git tag, pull request or push is performed on a remote git repository.

 <img width="100%" src="/images/ios-fastlane-ci/triggers.png" />

 We still need to define our `pr` workflow that should run `fastlane tests`.
-As we said a workflow is a sequence of task that will run one after another.
-Bitrise provides the computer hardware with basic configuration and setup like Xcode and cocoapods and some other tools.
-We only need to define the workflow, which means we need to define the sequence of tasks that belongs to the workflow.
+As we said a workflow is a sequence of tasks that will run one after another.
+Bitrise provides the computer hardware with basic configuration and setup like Xcode and CocoaPods and some other tools.
+We only need to define the workflow, which means we need to define the sequence of tasks that belong to the workflow.

-We would said that first step is to clone the repository, Bitrise already provides a task to do so named `Git Clone Repository`.
+The first step is to clone the repository for which Bitrise already provides a task to do so named `Git Clone Repository`.

 We also have to install any needed tool not provided by default in [Bitrise environment stack](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports/osx-xcode-11.3.x.log).
-It could be a missing functionality or we might need another version for a particular tool.
+It could be a missing functionality or we might need another version of a particular tool.
-Even though fastlane is part of the Bitrise stack I'm using a newer version so i'm gonna install it.
-We will also update cocoapods repo.
-We can do so by adding a new step to the workflow that run a script named 'Do anything with Script step'.
+Even though Fastlane is part of the Bitrise stack, I'm using a newer version of it so I'm gonna install it.
+We will also update the cocoapods repo.
+We can do so by adding a new step to the workflow that runs a script named 'Do anything with Script step'.

 Below you can see the content of the script.